cespare/reflex/README.md

 This difference can lead to slightly different behavior when running commands from a config file.
 If you're confused, it can help to use `--verbose` (`-v`) which will print out each command as interpreted by reflex.

+### Open file limits

+Reflex currently must hold an open file descriptor for every directory it's watching, recursively.
+If you run reflex at the top of a big directory tree, you can easily run into file descriptor limits.
+You might see an error like this:

+    open some/path: too many open files

+There are several things you can do to get around this problem.

+1. Run reflex in the most specific directory possible.
+Don't run `reflex -g path/to/project/*.c ...` from `$HOME`; instead run reflex in `path/to/project`.
+2. Ignore large subdirectories.
+Reflex already ignores, for instance, `.git/`.
+If you have other large subdirectories, you can ignore those yourself: `reflex -R '^third_party/' ...` ignores everything under `third_party/` in your project directory.
+3. Raise the fd limit using `ulimit` or some other tool.
+On some systems, this might default to a restrictively small value like 256.

+See [issue #6](https://github.com/cespare/reflex/issues/6) for some more background on this issue.

 ## The competition

 * https://github.com/guard/guard